seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part23-Architecture-of-Software-Delivery.md

 # Part 23 — Deploying to Production, CI/CD, Edge Networks, and the Architecture of Software Delivery

-> **Goal of this lesson:** Deploy GreyMatter Journal to production while learning what deployment actually means, how CI/CD pipelines work, what edge networks are, why environment variables exist, and why software engineering ultimately concerns transforming source code into running systems.
+> **Goal of this lesson:** Deploy GreyMatter Journal to production while learning what deployment actually means, how CI/CD pipelines work, what edge networks are, why environment variables exist, and why software engineering ultimately concerns transforming source code into running systems. [nextjs](https://nextjs.org/learn/pages-router/deploying-nextjs-app-deploy)

----
+***

-# We've Been Living In Development Mode
+# We've Been Living in Development Mode

 Until now, our application has lived here: